Skip to main content

 Balance dates

 MRPs usually have a 31 March balance date.
-The income years used to work out PIRs may change if an investor's balance date is different to yours.
+The income years used to work out PIRs may change if an investor's balance date is different to the MRP's.
+The same applies when a provisional tax MRP has a non-standard balance date.

 How investor information is handled

-If you cease to be an MRP, you’re required to send the information to us within 3 months after the end of the month you cease.
+If the MRP ceases to be a PIE, they must send us the information within 3 months after the end of the month in which they cease.

 Jump back to the top of the page